-Lighting patterns should match the sun, switching on in the morning and off in the evening, eg. 8:00 AM to 8:00 PM, with no difference between summer and winter day lengths.
-Both daytime lights must switch off at night so that the tortoise can experience a natural sunlight cycle (with the red basking lamp being switched on at night, if one is being used).
-The tortoise must spend several hours per day in the enclosure to ensure that it has gathered enough UVB (though it can cope for a few days if it is being transported, or if the lamp has failed)
+Secondly, there is no reason to create a difference between summer and winter day lengths unless you are an Indian star tortoise breeder.
+Both daytime lights must switch off at night so that the tortoise can experience a natural sunlight cycle. (with the red basking lamp being switched on at night if one is being used).
+The tortoise must spend several hours per day in the enclosure to ensure that it has gathered enough UVB. (though it can cope for a few days if it is being transported, or if the lamp has failed)

 Indian star tortoises are adapted to their natural diet of various leafy weeds, flowers and grasses.

 Indian star tortoises should not be fed fruit, vegetables, or some herbs – they may like the taste, but these can cause serious health problems.
-As they get older, add increasing amounts of fresh grass (they prefer the softer leaves, but can move on to rougher varieties as they grow) or moistened timothy hay into their salad mix, up to about 20% of the total mix for an adult.
+As they get older, add increasing amounts of fresh grass. (they prefer the softer leaves, but can move on to rougher varieties as they grow) Also, moistened timothy hay into their salad mix, up to about 20% of the total mix for an adult.
 It helps to put some on top of the salad with youngsters, so that they eat it by mistake, and learn to like it.
-Exercise can be encouraged, particularly in adult tortoises, by feeding small amounts throughout the day (adding up to the correct amount).
-The tortoise will then walk around between feedings, foraging for food – a natural behaviour.
+Exercise can be encouraged, particularly in adult tortoises, by feeding small amounts throughout the day. (adding up to the correct amount).
+The tortoise will then walk around between feedings, foraging for food – a natural behavior.

 Tortoises must be given calcium and vitamin supplements several days per week, and it is best if that includes supplemental levels of vitamin D3.
 The calcium/vitamin dust is sprinkled lightly onto the salad (like salt on chips).
 In theory, adults (but not egg-laying females) can have it a little less often, but still should have some a couple of times a week at least.